Tag Archives: 1971 in Music

 Album cover of Supertramp’s sixth album Breakfast in America.
 Breakfast in America album cover–“Vintage Vinyl LP Record Album – Breakfast In America Vinyl LP By Supertramp, Catalog Number SP-3708, Rock, A&M Records, 1979” by France1978 is licensed under CC BY-SA 2.0

-Supertramp’s Breakfast in America produced the Top 10 hit, The Logical Song.
+Supertramp’s Breakfast in America produced three top-40 hits including The Logical Song.
 Written by Roger Hodgson, it became Supertramp’s biggest hit.

 SOURCES: